 The retention and recruitment of members is critical for all Rugby clubs.
 A planned approach in addressing retention and recruitment is essential, and the following includes some excellent tips and tools to assist clubs in this important function.

-Detailed information on tips & tools
+Detailed information on tips & tools will be available shortly.

 There are many opportunities for you to use media, public relations and marketing activities to help assist your Club with your start of season activities.